In short, how does it work?

 What do I need to prepare before a Temperature Meeting?

-The good thing about our guided temperature meetings is that you don’t need to prepare anything before it starts.
+The good thing about our guided temperature meetings is that you don’t need to prepare anything before they start.
 The Appreciative Inquiry framework involves focusing on an organization's or team’s positive attributes, strengths, and successful experiences to create a more desirable future.
-You are guided through the meeting with a set of questions which help you generate ideas and commitments.
+You are guided through the meeting with a set of questions that help you generate ideas and commitments.

-If the host decides to make the topics available beforehand, the participants can take part in the inquiry before the meeting and start to reflect on it.
-You find it in the meeting agenda for your upcoming meetings.
+If the host decides to make the topics available beforehand, the participants can participate in the inquiry before the meeting and start reflecting on it.
+The agenda for your upcoming meetings will include this.

-Appreciative Inquiry is a positive and strengths-based approach to organizational development and change management.
+Appreciative Inquiry is a positive, strengths-based approach to organizational development and change management.
 It involves focusing on the organization's or team’s positive attributes, strengths, and successful experiences to create a more desirable future.
-So instead of looking at problems, we focus on the positives and the moments when things went really well.
+Instead of looking at problems, we focus on the positives and the moments when things went well.
 Appreciative Inquiry aims to inspire and engage individuals within an organization in a collaborative process of inquiry, discovery, and transformation.

-Temperature meetings in Winningtemp are built with a set of appreciative inquiries for each category to guide teams toward more meaningful and productive discussions.
-The team can pick and choose the appreciative inquiries available during the temperature meeting.
-They can also write their own inquiries if needed.
-Discussions and commitments are facilitated by the use of these appreciative inquiries.
+Temperature meetings in Winningtemp are built with appreciative inquiries for each category to guide teams toward more meaningful and productive discussions.
+The team can choose the appreciative inquiries available during the temperature meeting.
+The use of these appreciative inquiries facilitates discussions and commitments.

 What is a Commitment?

-A commitment is something that you pledge to do together as a team during the Temperature Meeting.
-This could be a set of actions to take, changes in behaviours, or changes to your way of working in the team.
-It could be anything that takes you in the direction of being a more effective and engaged team.
+During the temperature meeting, you pledge to commit together as a team to something.
+It could be a set of actions, changes in behaviour, or changes to your way of working in the team—anything that makes you a more effective and engaged team.

 How are Commitments different from Actions?

-Commitments are formulated together as a group during Temperature Meetings with your team, they have no predefined format because they should be able to be many different things.
-The most important thing is that they are decided together and that it's easy to get started with a commitment.
-You can write the details about the commitment in the meeting itself, or on a later occasion.
-You can also turn a commitment into an action in Winningtemp to further track its progression.
+Commitments are formulated together as a group during Temperature Meetings with your team; they have no predefined format because they should be able to be many different things.
+Most importantly, they are decided together, and it's easy to start with a commitment.
+You can write the details about the commitment at the meeting or later.
+You can also turn a commitment into an action in Winningtemp to track its progression further.

 How should we work with Commitments in our team?

-It's everyone’s collective responsibility to focus on the commitments that you agreed upon.
-Every subsequent Temperature Meeting starts with a follow-up of the commitments that you made in the previous meeting.
+Everyone’s collective responsibility is to focus on the commitments you agreed upon.
+Every subsequent temperature meeting starts with a follow-up of your commitments from the previous meeting.

-All commitments, active and closed, are visible in a list view under Temperature Meetings to make it easy for you to get an overview of them.
+All commitments, active and closed, are visible in a list view under Temperature Meetings to give you an overview.
 You can also find them in the Actions tab.

 How frequent should the Temperature Meetings be for best results?